Flame® Bush Lily

 Intense, deep red-orange flower heads are huge!
 Beautiful, robust-looking evergreen perennial is terrific in shady borders adding accent color where other plants won't grow.
 Excellent in containers.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Watering can be reduced after establishment.
 Great plant for dry shade settings.
-Divide clumps every 2 to 3 years after flowering in spring.Light Needs:Full shadeWatering Needs:Water regularly during growing season, allowing soil to dry slightly between watering intervals.
+Divide clumps every 2 to 3 years after flowering in spring.Light Needs:Full shadeWatering Needs:Water regularly, allowing soil to dry slightly between watering intervals.

 - History & LoreHistory:Native to the Cape region of South Africa, this exotic lily is grouped with the Amaryllis family.
 It was first classified by Hooker in the 19th century and again by John Lindley who finally named it after the Clive family known as the Dutchess of Northumberland.
 This improved cultivar was developed and introduced by Monrovia.Lore:South African settlers called this plant boslelie, which means forest lily, describing the preferred habitat for the species in its homeland.